 Despite a financial outlook that is more strained than it has been in recent years, the City continues to see revenue growth, infrastructure improvements, and growth in commercial and residential development.
 Positive revenue growth is being outpaced by pension and health care cost increases and will continue to be a challenge in the coming years.
+The Long-Term Financial Plan, described above, indicates a high likelihood of future structural deficits absent further action by the City to bridge the funding gap.
 The City will continue to implement efficiency measures to help mitigate the impacts of the cost increases and to implement new ways to maximize limited resources while delivering high quality services to the community.
 A positive note was the approval by voters of Measure P - a temporary, ten-year, half-cent sales tax to fund high priority infrastructure needs.
-Collection of the sales tax began on April 1, 2017.
-The sales tax is projected to raise \$178 million over the next ten years.
+Collection of the increased sales tax began on April 1, 2017.
+The Measure P sales tax increase is projected to raise \$178 million over the next ten years.

 Sales Tax.
 Sales tax revenue is highly sensitive to economic conditions and reflects the factors that drive taxable sales including the levels of unemployment, consumer confidence, per capita income and business investment.
-Consumer spending decreased significantly nationwide due to the economic recession, and the City did not see its sales tax reach pre-recession levels until 2013.
-Between 2013 and 2016, sales tax increased by 16%.
-The Fiscal Year 2017-18 Proposed Budget (the "2017-18 Proposed Budget") reflects modest growth in sales tax of 2% compared to the Fiscal Year 2016-17 budget for sales tax.
-In addition the Measure P Sales Tax is expected to generate \$16.3 million in its first full year of collection in Fiscal Year 2017-18.
+Consumer spending decreased significantly nationwide during the recent economic recession, and the City did not see its sales tax reach pre-recession levels until 2013.
+Between 2013 and 2016, sales tax revenues increased by 16%.
+The 2017-18 Budget reflects modest growth in sales tax, exclusive of Measure P, of 2% compared to the Fiscal Year 2016-17 budget for sales tax (net of the impact of a one-time adjustment in Fiscal Year 2015-16 known as the "Triple-Flip," see "Local Taxes - Sales and Use Taxes" below).
+The Measure P Sales Tax is expected to generate \$16.3 million in its first full year of collection in Fiscal Year 2017-18.

-Property Tax.
+Property Tax and Assessed Value.
 Property tax revenue fell throughout the economic recession, with Chula Vista being one of the hardest hit areas in San Diego County.
-During the economic recession the City's assessed valuation dropped over 15% and until 2013-14 was still declining.
+During the economic recession the City's assessed valuation dropped over 15% from its prior peak in 2009 and until 2013-14 was still declining.
 The City's assessed value in Fiscal Year 2015-16 of \$24.45 billion finally reached the prior Fiscal Year 2008-09 highest value.
 The positive assessed value trend is anticipated to continue into Fiscal Year 2017-18 as reflected in a budgeted property tax revenue increase of 5.6% (net of a one-time loan repayment from City's Successor Agency) or approximately \$1.7 million compared to the Fiscal Year 2016-17 budget.
 A similar increase was budgeted for property taxes paid to the City in lieu of motor vehicle license fees (see "Motor Vehicle License Fees" below).
-The actual assessed value for Fiscal Year 2016-17 reflected a net increase of approximately 5.5%.
-The trend is anticipated to continue and a 4.5% increase in assessed valuation is projected in fiscal year 2017-18.
+The actual assessed value for Fiscal Year 2016-17 reflected a net increase of approximately 5.5% from the prior fiscal Year 2017-18.